Poster Girl (album): Singles

 The album was preceded by several singles.
-The first, "Ruin My Life", was released on 18 October 2018 and charted in several countries, reaching the top ten in Israel, United Kingdom, Ireland and her native Sweden, peaking at number two.
+The lead single, "Ruin My Life", was released on 18 October 2018 and charted in several countries, reaching the top ten in Israel, United Kingdom, Ireland and her native Sweden, peaking at number two.
 Several standalone singles and collaborations followed between 2018 and 2020, including "Don't Worry Bout Me" and "All the Time".
-Both songs were later included on the Japanese edition of the album.
+Both songs were later included on the Japanese deluxe edition of the album.

-The proper lead single "Love Me Land" arrived on 10 July 2020, peaking at number eight and later being certificated Gold in Sweden.
+The second single "Love Me Land" arrived on 10 July 2020, peaking at number eight and later being certificated Gold in Sweden.
 The previously released promotional single "Wow", produced by Marshmello, made a resurgence in popularity after being featured on the 2020 Netflix original movie Work It.
 This led to Larsson releasing the track as a single.
 A remix featuring the film's lead actress Sabrina Carpenter was unveiled on 25 September 2020 with its own music video premiering on 7 October.
 Another single, "Talk About Love" featuring American rapper Young Thug came out on 8 January 2021 with the album's pre-order.